itsays-zqc/my-website/docs/examples/SDK Examples/PIC/ssc/SSC.md

 ```
 ![](EME_SSC.png)

-The `celldisplay` control whether to display the boundaries of the divided cells.<br/>The `xyration` controls the aspect ratio of the image.
+The "celldisplay" control whether to display the boundaries of the divided cells.<br/>
+The "xyration" controls the aspect ratio of the image.

 #### 1.13 Preview Modes